rwdroge/oe_docker/README.md

 1. compiler image
 2. devcontainer image (using the local compiler image as base)
 3. pas_dev image
-4. pas_base image
-5. pas_orads image (using the local pas_base image as base)
-6. db_adv image
+4. db_adv image
-7. sports2020-db image (using the local db_adv image as base)
+5. sports2020-db image (using the local db_adv image as base)

 Options (use skip flags to exclude specific images):
 - `-s` to skip building the devcontainer image
-- `-P` to skip building the pas_orads image
 - `-S` to skip building the sports2020-db image
 - `-D` to build only images required for devcontainer setups (compiler, devcontainer, pas_dev, db_adv, sports2020-db)
 - `-b <binroot>` to point to a custom binaries root
-- `-j <jdkversion>` to control the Java version propagated as build-arg
 - `-o <oeversion>` to override the automatic mapping of series to OEVERSION

 Example building only devcontainer images: